BossWT/CUComProg/README.md

 # CUComProg

-Created by BossWT for Engineering students who are suffering from Python. **Use as guide.Not Copied!**
+Created by BossWT(Group N) from ICE Program for Engineering students who are suffering from Python. **Use as guide.Not Copied!**